railsuser2014/openobject-doc-book-en/source/features/dashboards.rst

 *Integration benefits:*

-* Users can each have their own dashboard to enable them to manage their own work effectively.
+* Users can each have their own dashboard to enable them to manage their own work efficently.